syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the backgroundColor of the contextual tabs and tabset in the ribbon control.
+Specifies the backgroundColor of the contextual tabs and tabset in the ribbon control.